Salomonik/Code-Institute-Project-3/README.md

 2. **User Profile**:
    - Users should be able to view and update their profile, including changing their avatar.
    - Profiles should display the number of favorite games and comments made by the user.
+   - Users should be able to view the profiles of other users.

 3. **Game Search and Display**:
    - Users should be able to search for games by name.